High-Frequency Jump Tests: Which Test Should We Use?: Review of price jump tests

 \subsection{Squared variation}

 The early literature on price jump testing exploits various measures of the squared variation of the asset price process.
-In the context of a continuous-time price process, as defined in (\ref{dpt}), the object of interest is the difference between total quadratic variation over a discrete time period (typically a trading day), $Q\mathcal{V}_{t-1,t}=\int_{t-1} ^{t}V_{s}ds+\sum_{t-1<s\leq t}^{N_{t}^{p}}\left( Z_{s}^{p}\right) ^{2},$ and variation from the continuous component alone, quantified by the integrated variance, $\mathcal{V}_{t-1,t}=\int_{t-1}^{t}V_{s}ds.$ By definition, the difference between these two quantities defines the contribution to price variation of the discontinuous jumps, $\mathcal{J}_{t-1,t}^{2}=\sum_{t-1<s\leq t}^{N_{t}^{p}}\left( Z_{s}^{p}\right) ^{2},$ and price jump test statistics can thus be constructed from the difference between \textit{measures} of $Q\mathcal{V}_{t-1,t}$ and $\mathcal{V}_{t-1,t}$.
-In the following subsections, we briefly outline the Barndorff-Nielsen and Shephard (2004, 2006) approach, also exploited by Huang and Tauchen (2005), followed by two alternative tests proposed by Andersen \textit{et al.} (2012) and Corsi \textit{et al.} (2010) respectively, all of which exploit the difference in the squared variation measures.
-These tests are all one-sided upper-tail tests by construction.
+In the context of a continuous-time price process, as defined in (\ref{dpt}), the object of interest is the difference between total quadratic variation over a discrete time period (typically a trading day), $Q\mathcal{V}_{t-1,t}=\int_{t-1} ^{t}V_{s}ds+\sum_{t-1<s\leq t}^{N_{t}^{p}}\left( Z_{s}^{p}\right) ^{2},$ and variation from the continuous component alone, quantified by the integrated variance, $\mathcal{V}_{t-1,t}=\int_{t-1}^{t}V_{s}ds.$ By definition, the difference between these two quantities defines the contribution to price variation of the discontinuous jumps, $\mathcal{J}_{t-1,t}^{2}=\sum_{t-1<s\leq t}^{N_{t}^{p}}\left( Z_{s}^{p}\right) ^{2},$ and price jump test statistics can thus be constructed from the difference between various \textit{measures} of $Q\mathcal{V}_{t-1,t}$ and $\mathcal{V}_{t-1,t}$.
+In Panel A of Table \ref{stats1}, we provide details of the test proposed by Barndorff-Nielsen and Shephard (2004, 2006) (also exploited by Huang and Tauchen, 2005), plus an alternative test proposed by Corsi \textit{et al.} (2010) and two tests suggested by Andersen \textit{et al.} (2012) (referenced hereafter as BNS, CPR and MINRV and MEDRV, respectively).
+In all cases, the test statistic is constructed using the difference between realized volatility, $RV_{t} =\sum\limits_{i=1}^{M}r_{t_{i}}^{2}$, where $r_{t_{i}}=p_{t_{i}}-p_{t_{i-1}}$ denotes the $i^{th}$ of $M$ equally-spaced returns observed during day $t$, and a chosen measure of integrated variance.
+All tests are one-sided upper-tailed tests by construction.